Rebekah Hollenberg, LMT, CIMI

 I believe that the body and spirit are inseparably connected, and we are too often out of practice in mindfulness of integrating them fully and healthfully.
 I believe the human mind is more capable of self-healing and discovery than we tend to give it credit for, and massage is an important way to help quiet our minds, and tensed-up bodies, so that we can get back in touch with ourselves.

 Ever since reading "The 5 Love Languages" in college, I realized one of my primary ways to give and receive love is through touch.
 After college, I moved to Phoenix, Arizona for 9 years.
-During that time, I discovered the beauty of massage and met several therapists who greatly increased my appreciation for the art.
+During that time, I discovered a love of massage and met several therapists who greatly increased my appreciation for the art.

 Personal tragedy altered my life path forever in April 2013, when the love of my life was killed.
 The pain was the worst I've ever felt, and I experienced the opening of a whole new way of thinking about love, and our places in the universe, through that difficult time that I may never have found otherwise.
 After his death, while I was crippled by grief, a dear friend brought some peaceful, calming essential oils and compassionate touch.
 It was that nurturing care that was fundamental for my healing and helped me realize how healing touch can be.
 My desire ever since has been to surround myself with it, both for my own process, and to help others along the way.
 Massage is as beneficial for me as it is for my clients, and I feel honored to be a part of it.